 My neighborhood is so wonderful.
 They have been very welcoming, kind, and have great attitudes about helping others.
 This area has been working for almost a year on shipping thousands of items to Zimbabwe in a large shipping container.
 The container had clothes, newborn packets for mothers with a lot of baby supplies, rubber snakes (the rubber snakes are useful for scaring baboons away from the crops and children in the villages of Zimbabwe), T-Shirt dresses for the women, and more.

 This Christmas season we have continued the goodwill.
-We just a drive for the homeless for our church Christmas party and bought items and food for those with less.
+We just had a drive for the homeless for our church Christmas party and bought items and food for those with less.
 We also had a neighborhood party where we filled stockings for homeless teens to feed the hungry.

 My friend’s mom starting filling stockings full of useful items, food, and treats for homeless teens.
 She is acquainted with them and told us that most are victims of abuse.
 They needed to leave a dangerous environment but do not wish to go into the state’s foster care system.
 Thus, they choose to live on the streets until they are old enough to be able to better take care of themselves.